ednampe/php-checkers-web/README.md

 ## Installation and Requirements

-- Requires PHP 7.0 or higher and a web server (e.g., Apache, Nginx)
-- Clone the repository to your web server's document root
+- Clone the repository to a folder
-- Ensure your web server is configured to handle PHP files
+- Run php -S localhost:8000 in your terminal
-- Access the game through a web browser
+- Access the game through a web browser with http://localhost:8000/checkers.php

 ## Contributing